vanviegen/glasgow/README.md

 When `parentStable == true` and the event handler returns a Promise, the element will be preserved in the DOM until the Promise resolves.
 This comes in handy for fade-out transitions, and such.
 (See: Transitions.)

-This method is marked **unstable** because I'm considering changing semantics on this in the at some point.
+This method is marked **experimental** because I'm considering changing semantics on this in the at some point.

 #### onrefresh